RecipeTeacher

 Hamburger patties ready to go in the air fryer.

-Burger Doneness Guide (for Ground Beef)
+Burger Doneness Guide (for ground beef)

-Fully cooked, no pink
+• Well-Done: 160°F, fully cooked, no pink

 Burgers cooking in an air fryer basket with melted cheese.